 Q. Is it a sin just to be tempted?

 A. No, temptation itself is not a sin.
 It’s giving in to the temptation and acting on it that becomes sinful.
-Even Jesus was tempted, yet he remained sinless (Hebrews 4:15).
+Even though temptation came to Jesus, he remained sinless (Hebrews 4:15).